deepakg/deepakg.github.io/_posts/2019-09-28-nim-in-action-errata.markdown

 ## Chapter 4

+This chapter is a whirlwind tour of Nim's standard library.
 I did not find any issues.
 All listings compiled and ran with Nim 1.0.0 without any problems.

 ## Chapter 5

 I did not find any issues.
 This chapter is about Nim's package manager: Nimble.
 I was able to follow along and create a toy package and use it.
 I ignored section 5.7 (publishing a package to github), but it should just work.